 The Superman’s Exercise

-In this exercise, we are targeting the hamstrings and glutes on one side and on the opposite side the shoulder and mid-back area.
+In this exercise, we are targeting the hamstrings and glutes on one side and the opposite side of the shoulder and mid-back area.

-Perform 1 set of 5 reps on each side, so a total of 10 movements, in a smooth controlled movement with a good stop at the top position for 1 second and with intensity of feeling the hamstrings, glutes, muscles around the shoulder blades and the mid-back area working.
+Perform one set of 5 reps on each side, so a total of 10 movements, in a smooth, controlled movement with a good stop at the top position for 1 second and with an intensity of feeling the hamstrings, glutes, muscles around the shoulder blades and the mid-back area working.

-If you want to overcome your Low Back Pain Flare Up so you can go move your back around without worrying if the pain will come back, then check out the Low Back Pain Solved program.
+If you want to overcome your low back pain flare-up so you can move your back around without worrying if the pain will come back, then check out the Low Back Pain Solved program.